NVIDIA buys Cumulus Networks in push to grow software-defined data centres

 NVIDIA is looking to optimise the networking system, from the chip right through to software and analytics.

-The company believes the Cumulus Networks acquisition will help to share analytics platforms such as Cumulus NetQ, an extensible open networking platform that allows enterprise and cloud scale data centres to control their operations.
+The company believes the Cumulus Networks acquisition will help to share analytics platforms such as Cumulus NetQ, an extensible open networking platform that allows enterprise and cloud scale data centers to control their operations.

 Cumulus Networks’ operating system for network switches, Cumulus Linux, already ships with NVIDIA Mellanox Spectrum switches.